elastic/kibana/src/core/MIGRATION.md

 Legacy plugins on the server might expose functionality or services to other plugins by invoking the `expose` function on the hapi `server` object.
 This can happen at any time throughout the runtime of Kibana which makes it less than reliable.

 New plugins return the contract (if any) that they wish to make available to downstream plugins.
-This ensures the entirety of a plugin's start contract is available upon completion of its own `start` function.
+This ensures the entirety of a plugin's start contract is available upon completion of its own `setup` function.
 It also makes it much easier to provide type definitions for plugin contracts.

 ```ts
 // before